Fire District Assistance Programs

 • Average Annual Wildfire Responses

-• Districts that have not received an engine in the last three years are first priority. *Decks are excluded*
+• Districts that have not received an engine in the last five years are first priority. *Decks are excluded*

 • Additional criteria may also be utilized